victoryspectwo/ET0735_DevOps_App/README.md

 (One of my rubrics is for a Docker image to be built on the raspberry pi, which I assume means an API server acknowledging that the raspberry pi cam successfully scanned the qr code.
 I could use some advice on how to implement a working version of what has been described.)

+Used Android studio to visualise the app, but there are a few errors all of a sudden.
+Also, there is something wrong with the firebase.js file, at firebase.apps.length.